SysKitTeam/docs-spdockit/faq/miscellaneous.md

 ## I am having problems running the application when UAC (User Access Control) is enabled.

-1. Locate the application installation directory in Program files and find the SPDocKit.exe file (usually: C:\Program files\Acceleratio\SPDocKit).
+1. Locate the application installation directory in Program files and find the SPDocKit.exe file (usually: C:\Program files\SysKit\SPDocKit).
 2. Create a shortcut for that file on the desktop.
 3. To execute the application, right-click the shortcut then choose Run as the administrator.
 4. The UAC dialog box will be shown and you will be prompted to run the application as the administrator.